alpfreda/alpfreda/README.md

-<h1>Hi 👋, I'm Mehdi</h1>
+## Hi 👋, I'm Mehdi
-<h3>Experienced front-end engineer with 6+ years of experience in the high-tech industry.
+### Experienced front-end engineer with 6+ years of experience in the high-tech industry.
 Possessing a deep understanding of the software development lifecycle and a great ability to communicate effectively with other teams.
-I am consistently focused on learning and eager to tackle more complex problems.</h3>
+I am consistently focused on learning and eager to tackle more complex problems.

 <h3 align="left">Connect with me:</h3>
 <p align="left">